 (Oct 27, 1798, Jane to Cass, Brabourne Letter 9)

-I wonder if Jane wasn’t slightly disgusted by bodies in general, or just bits associated with sex or sexuality, even naked shoulders at a ball seemed to annoy her:
+Of course, Jane may have just had a attitude about flannel as a textile, whatever it’s purpose.
+But I wonder if Jane wasn’t slightly disgusted by bodies in general, or just bits associated with sex or sexuality, even naked shoulders at a ball seemed to annoy her:

 “The melancholy part was, to see so many dozen young women standing by without partners, and each of them with two ugly naked shoulders.”